Royal tours of Canada: Charles, Prince of Wales

 Charles, Prince of Wales (later Charles III) made 12 official tours of Canada from 1970 to 2000.
-His first official tour of Canada was in July 1970, touring Ottawa, prior to joining The Queen, the Duke of Edinburgh, and Princess Anne's official tour of Manitoba, to celebrate of the centennial of Manitoba's entry into Confederation.
+His first official tour of Canada was in July 1970, touring Ottawa, prior to joining The Queen, the Duke of Edinburgh, and Princess Anne's official tour of Manitoba, to celebrate the centennial of Manitoba's entry into Confederation.

-The Prince and his first wife, the Princess of Wales attended the bicentennial in 1983 of the arrival of the first Empire Loyalists in Nova Scotia, and also visited Newfoundland to mark the 400th anniversary of the island becoming a British colony.
+The Prince and his first wife, the Princess of Wales attended the bicentennial in 1983 of the arrival of the first Empire Loyalists in Nova Scotia, and also visited Newfoundland to mark the 400th anniversary of the island becoming an English colony.
 In 1986, the Prince and Princess of Wales toured British Columbia, visiting Vancouver to open Expo 86 (on 2 May 1986), as well as Victoria, Prince George, Kamloops and Nanaimo.

-In 1991, the Prince and Princess of Wales toured Ontario; in Toronto, the princess was joined on board the Royal Yacht Britannia by her two sons, Princes William and Harry, and caused some controversy when she broke from established protocol by enthusiastically hugging the two boys after they ran up the gangplank to meet her.
+In 1991, the Prince and Princess of Wales toured Ontario; in Toronto, they returned to the Royal Yacht Britannia where their two sons, Princes William and Harry, awaited them.
+Diana caused some media controversy when she broke from established protocol by enthusiastically hugging the two boys after she ran up the gangplank to meet them.
 After performing official duties in the city, including a formal dinner at the Royal York hotel, the royal family then went on to visit Sudbury, Kingston, Ottawa, and Niagara Falls, where the princes, as their great-great-great-grandfather had done, rode on Maid of the Mist.

 Other royal family members

-Queen Elizabeth The Queen Mother, queen consort to King George VI, and mother of Elizabeth II, conducted nine official tours of Canada from 1951 to 2000.
+Queen Elizabeth The Queen Mother, queen consort to King George VI and mother of Elizabeth II, conducted nine official tours of Canada from 1951 to 2000.
 In 1967, she returned to Nova Scotia and Prince Edward Island to celebrate Canada's centennial in 1967.
 On a visit in 1985 to Toronto and Saskatchewan she noted, "It is now some 46 years since I first came to this country with the King, in those anxious days shortly before the outbreak of the Second World War.
 I shall always look back upon that visit with feelings of affection and happiness.
 I think I lost my heart to Canada and Canadians, and my feelings have not changed with the passage of time."
-In addition to her nine official tours, she conducted one private working tour in 1965, touring Toronto to celebrate the 50th anniversary of the Toronto Scottish Regiment, a regiment where she holds the position of colonel-in-chief.
+In addition to her nine official tours, she conducted one private working tour in 1965, touring Toronto to celebrate the 50th anniversary of the Toronto Scottish Regiment, a regiment where she held the position of colonel-in-chief.

-Elizabeth II's sister, Princess Margaret, Countess of Snowdon, conducted seven official tours of Canada, as well as three private working tours of Canada from 1951 to 2000 Two of her private working tours were conducted in relation to her role as patron of the Princess Margaret Hospital.
-Official tours include tours of Nova Scotia and British Columbia in 1958.
+Elizabeth II's sister, Princess Margaret, Countess of Snowdon, conducted seven official tours of Canada, as well as three private working tours of Canada from 1951 to 2000.
+Two of her private working tours were conducted in relation to her role as patron of the Princess Margaret Hospital.
+Official tours included tours of Nova Scotia and British Columbia in 1958.
 In BC, the princess opened the new floating bridge in Kelowna, with two plaques marking the ceremony.
 She also presided over the celebrations of the 75th anniversary of Saskatchewan's entry into Confederation.